OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 **2. Full screen surfing on mobile**

-Nowadays browsers collaps navigation and other controls when you scroll a page that doesn't fit into available space.
+Nowadays browsers collapse navigation and other controls when you scroll a page that doesn't fit into available space.
 This leaves the space at the top and the bottom of the screen free of controls, but still unusable for touches, because these touches bring those controls back.
 Such a behaviour is very